Estimation Stability with Cross Validation (ESCV): Methodology

 To highlight the effect of alignment on estimation performance, we compared the performance of cross-validation with the three alignments for the low noise scenarios detailed in Section \ref{SecCon}.
 As shown in Table \ref{AliTab}, aligning the solution paths with $L_1$-fraction does comparatively worse than aligning with $L_1$-norm or the penalty parameter.
 Notably, in the popular R package ``lars" used in solving the Lasso efficiently, the included cross-validation code aligns with $L_1$-fraction.

-For $ESCV$ to be proposed later, we find that there is little difference in performance when aligning with either the penalty parameter, $\lambda$ or the $L_1$-norm $\tau$.
-In this work, since the $L_1$ norm of the solution is more comparable than the regularization parameter across different pseudo data sets, we opt to align with $\tau$.
-Note that our main comparison target $CV$ performs best with the $\tau$ alignment, as shown in Table \ref{AliTab}.
-To be clear,
+For $ESCV$ to be proposed later, we find that there is little difference in performance when aligning with either the penalty parameter, $\lambda$ or the $L_1$-norm.
+In this work, we will be using the $\lambda$ alignment as it is seen as the canonical parameterization of the Lasso problem.
+This also allows us to make use of the increasingly popular R package ``glmnet'' \citep{FriHasTib10}, which can compute Lasso solutions considerably faster than competing methods.